III A Man

 Today, pseudo concepts of life spring mostly out of illusions of human capabilities and convenience,

-driven by lower instincts for prestige, power and profit against basic God given institutions.
+driven by lower instincts for prestige, power, profit and pleasure against basic God given institutions.

-Threatened is a 'human hand directed, accelerated evolution' by electro-magnetic-mechanical and bio-
+Threatened is a 'human hand directed, accelerated evolution' by electro-magnetic-mechanical-bio-che-

 code with inner and outer freedoms of movement in naturally given equality with all mankind.

 It cannot be realized against public resistance, except with the power tools of image fascism.

 d10,2) It is a violations against the dignity of man in his responsibility for his expressions with trans-